The64thGamer/cheeseepedia/content/xkxvy0ndbf4yefu8/content.md

 ***The Chuck E. Cheese Totally Awesome Kids Show*** was a showtape that was released on April 23, 1996, at Chuck E. Cheese's locations.
-It was the last showtape produced by Disney{{< cite 1 >}} and focused on the band and R.O.S.E. helping kids with various means of transportation.
+It was the last showtape produced by Disney[1] and focused on the band and R.O.S.E. helping kids with various means of transportation.

 ## Show List
 1. **Segment 1**